 Businesses develop slowly because of the slow demand for their services or products.
 However, determining which area is the problem and why is not so simple.
 Companies with low customer demand should reassess:

-Determining which of these applies and how to fix it can be time consuming and complicated for a company to figure out on its own.
+Determining which of these applies and how to fix it can be time consuming and complicated for a company to figure out.
 The longer the problem persists, the deeper the impact will be on your customers and your finances.
 But, asking your customer base about your service and their level of satisfaction can help salvage relationships and your business.

 Average operational performance

-Organizations must constantly monitor the thinking of all levels of employees and customers to keep the company moving in a positive direction.
+Organizations must constantly monitor the thinking of employees and customers to keep the company moving in a positive direction.
 At NBRI, we believe that survey research is the key to uncovering the unique reasons why companies fail and conversely, discovering the keys to success.